melezhik/sparrow/README.md

 ## Setup checkpoints

-Setting checkpoint you:
+By setting checkpoint you:

 *  bind checkpoint to sparrow plugin
 * (optionally) set hostname parameter for sparrow plugin

-This command is used to set checkpoint:
+`sparrow check set` command is used to set checkpoint:

-*sparrow check set $project\_name $checkpoint\_name $plugin_name [$host]*
+*sparrow check set $project\_name $checkpoint\_name $plugin_name [$hostname]*

-* hostname

-This optional parameter sets base url or hostname of a web service or application being tested.
+Hostname is optional parameter to set base url or hostname of a web service or application being tested.

 Command examples: